 Requirements: This is a reading intensive and research course.
-Some of your work will be done in small research groups focused on a topic you will select by the 3nd week of class and continue working on throughout the term.
+Some of your work will be done in small research groups focused on a topic you will select by the 3^{nd} week of class and continue working on throughout the term.

-- 10% of your grade.
-Roll will be taken at each class after the first two.
-You are permitted three unexcused absence, after which your grade will be negatively impacted by additional unexcused absences.
-Such absences after the first will lower your cumulative grade by 2 grade points per absence.
-(Please mark your unexcused absences in your calendar to keep track of them.)
+- Attendance and active participation in your group and class discussion will count for 10% of your grade.
+Roll will be taken at each class after the first one.
+You are permitted three unexcused absences, after which your grade will be negatively impacted by additional unexcused absences.
+Such absences after the first three will lower your cumulative grade by 2 grade points.
 To be chronically late for class will also negatively impact your grade and can count as absences too.
-Leaving the class before it ends without cause and without notifying me in advance (preferably by e-mail) can be counted as an absence also.
-Therefore, please let me know in advance if you will be late (and the reason) or if you need to leave class early for a legitimate reason, (preferably by e-mail.) - 2) Four Reaction Papers to assigned readings (5 pg. minimum) will be written during the course of the term.
-(Reports on these readings will be made in class by an assigned person in each class and along with the instructor's comments on the readings will serve as the basis for our weekly discussions).
-A sign up sheet for these reaction papers and presentations will be circulated at the 3rd meeting of this class.)
-The four reaction papers and your leading at least one class discussion will count for 25% of your grade. - 3) Small Group Projects.
-Each student will participate in a small (2 or more persons) research projects on Islam in a particular country in the Americas: 1)the U.S.; Canada; 2)Trinidad & Tobago; 3)Mexico; 4)Brazil; 5) Guyana; etc. (This group will map and monitor these countries; the Muslim organizations within these countries, any publications, websites, etc. Each group will make periodic reports in class on your findings.
-The groups are to forward interesting info to me for posting on the class' list serve.)
+Leaving the class before it ends without cause and without notifying me in advance can be counted as an absence also.
+Therefore please let me know in advance if you will be late (and the reason) or if you need to leave class early for a legitimate reason.
+Please inform me in writing via e-mail. - 2) Six Reaction Papers to assigned readings (8 page minimum) will be written during the course of the term (Reports on these readings will be made in class by an assigned person in each class and along with the instructor's comments on the readings will serve as the basis for our weekly discussions).
+A sign up sheet for these reaction papers and presentations will be circulated at the 2nd meeting of this class.)
+The four reaction papers will count for 25% of your grade. - 3) Small Group Projects.
+Each student will participate in a small (2 or more persons) research projects on Islam in a particular country in the Americas: 1) the U.S. & Canada; 2) Trinidad & Tobago; 3) Mexico; 4)Brazil; 5) Guyana; 6) Puerto Rico etc. (This group will map and monitor these countries; the Muslim organizations within them, any publications, websites, etc. Each group will make periodic reports in class on your findings.
+The groups are to forward interesting info to me for posting on our Canvas site or to be sent by e-mail via the class' list serve.)
 If you have an idea for another group topic and there is interest, it can be added to the list.

-Each group will prepare an in depth final written report at the end of the term on their topic with each member of the group being responsible for writing some specific subset of the overall project, (ten pages minimum) which will be written as a separate stand alone paper and graded.
+Each group will prepare an in depth final written report at the end of the term on their topic with each member of the group being responsible for writing some specific subset of the overall project, (20 pages minimum) which will be written as a separate stand alone paper and graded.
+Alternatively, as a Graduate Student, you may have a specific project that you are interested in researching and writing about.
+In either case, it is hoped that your Research Paper will be written with possible publication in mind.

 The group will make an oral presentation on your research at the Mid-Point of the Term and at the End of the Term with a written synopsis of your research to be distributed to the class at the time of the groups' oral presentations.
 Everyone will be asked to sign up for one of the groups by the 3rd meeting of the class and to hold the first meeting of the group at that time.